-Buying a home with a friend is a precarious undertaking.
+Buying a home with a friend is a serious undertaking.
 However, whether you’re interested in purchasing a primary residence, an investment property or even a second home, co-ownership can come with certain advantages.

 1. Having A Better Chance Of Being Approved For A Mortgage

-Since the housing market crashed, lenders have made it more challenging to qualify for a loan.
-With the requirements now more restrictive, many individuals have found it unfeasible to obtain a mortgage.
+Between saving for a down payment and paying off personal debt, some individuals have found it difficult to obtain a mortgage on their own.
 However, by combining your income (and debts) with your friend, you have a better chance of not only being approved for a mortgage but also obtaining better terms, including a lower interest rate.

 2. Getting To Split Costs

-Obtaining a loan is only half the battle.
-After you do, you have to actually be able to make a down payment, keep up with monthly mortgage payments and shell out cash for utility bills and necessary repairs.
-Many wannabe home buyers have neither a large enough savings nor a high enough salary to afford all the costs associated with homeownership.
+Although getting a mortgage will help you buy your dream house, you still need to bring some cash for the down payment, utility bills, monthly mortgage payments and necessary repairs.
+Some potential home buyers have neither a large enough savings nor a high enough salary to afford all the costs associated with homeownership.

 However, when friends buy a home together, they can split all these costs 50-50, making homeownership far more affordable.
-By splitting costs, friends can also purchase homes that are of better value.
-Whether you want a home that’s larger, more conveniently located or in better condition, buying with a friend can help you afford that which you’d be powerless to alone.
+By splitting costs, friends can also purchase homes that are of better value, condition and even in a more convenient location.

 3. Entering The Housing Market Sooner

-Millennials have been delaying homeownership because the cost of living has become too high, and they’re still struggling to pay back their exorbitant student loans.
-By deciding to purchase property with a friend, you can combine your assets and become a homeowner earlier in life than you’d otherwise be able to.
+By deciding to purchase property with a friend, you can combine your assets and become a home buyer earlier in life than you might have otherwise.